Jurassic World: The Game: Gameplay

-Jurassic World: The Game is set on the fictional Costa Rican islands of Isla Nublar and Isla Sorna, where the player is put in control of constructing a Jurassic World theme park.
+Jurassic World: The Game is set on the fictional Costa Rican islands of Isla Nublar and Isla Sorna, where the player is put in control of creating or constructing a Jurassic World theme park.
 The player can add buildings and create dinosaurs to populate the park.
 The game features creatures like dinosaurs among other prehistoric animals.

 The combat, in which the player chooses an animal to fight against a rival's animal, uses a system of action points that will increase with each turn while making use of each animals' weaknesses.
 Although it may appear to the player that they are facing real opponents, according to the Google Play Store, Jurassic World: The Game is single-player, which means the player is actually fighting against an artificial intelligence, posing as another human player.

 By obtaining a collection of creatures, the player maintains the park by completing missions assigned to them by the characters.
 The player can erect buildings and decorations to increase revenue.
 Each rank unlocks new Battle Stages and buildings to expand the park.
 Throughout the game, the players are able to get Card Packs, which can give rare species, new missions or currency.
 Hybrid animals are available to obtain by fusing two matching dinosaurs with a reached level cap of 40, for example combining a Tyrannosaurus and a Velociraptor to form the Indominus rex.
-They are way much stronger than their predecessors.
+They are considerably much stronger than their predecessors.
 Superhybrids can in turn be created by collecting specific DNA and fusing it with an existing hybrid.
-The park also includes aquatic and Cenozoic sections, with many species present that are not dinosaurs, such as saber-toothed cats and mosasaurs.
+The park also includes Aquatic and Cenozoic sections, with many species present that are not dinosaurs, such as the Smilodon and Mosasaurus.

 The game supported the use of Hasbro's Jurassic World Brawlasaurus toys until July 2019, which could be scanned by players and incorporated into the game for battles.